 5. Go gadgetless!

-The average energy usage across the world works out an approximately 72.4million BTUs per person.
+The average energy usage across the world works out to approximately 72.4 million BTUs per person.
 Compare this to the average American who uses 335.9 million BTUs of energy per year and you’ll understand the need for this particular greener living challenge.

 Even if you only stay away from the tech for an hour or two, you’ll be helping the environment and having quality family time too.